Pediatric Nursing and Private Duty Nursing at Home in SW Fort Worth/Burleson TX

 How quickly can BrightStar Care start pediatric nursing services?

 In many cases we can begin services within 24 to 48 hours of completing an intake and care plan review.
 For children being discharged from the hospital — including from Huguley Medical Center or Texas Health Harris Methodist Hospital Southwest — we work directly with hospital discharge coordinators to have nursing coverage in place before the child arrives home.
-Call us as early in the discharge planning process as possible to allow time for authorization and scheduling.
+Contact us as early in the discharge planning process as possible to allow time for authorization and scheduling.

 Does private duty nursing require a physician's order?

 Yes.
 Skilled nursing services, including private duty nursing, require a physician's order in Texas.
-BrightStar Care of Burleson works with your child's attending physician or specialist to obtain the necessary orders and complete the documentation required by the payer, whether that is a Medicaid managed care plan, a commercial insurer, or TRICARE.
+BrightStar Care of Burleson works with your child's attending physician or specialist to obtain the necessary orders and complete the documentation required by the payer — whether that is a Medicaid managed care plan, a commercial insurer, or TRICARE.

 What happens if my child's nurse is sick or unavailable?

 Our scheduling team maintains backup clinical staff to ensure coverage continuity.
 If your assigned nurse is unavailable, we contact you as early as possible and arrange a qualified replacement nurse who has been briefed on your child's care plan and clinical needs.
-We do not leave families without coverage without advance notice and a plan in place.
+We do not leave families without coverage without advance notice and a concrete plan in place.

 Can BrightStar Care help with the NICU-to-home transition for a premature infant?